All of the following documents must be received by the Department before an application will be sent to the admissions committee for review:

 The following document is required only after a student has been admitted:

-- One (1) Official Transcript and/or degree completion certificate sent directly from the applicant’s university to the University of Kansas (Click HERE for more information)
+- One (1) Official Transcript and/or degree completion certificate sent directly from the applicant’s university to the University of Kansas.
+Read about submitting an official transcript on the Graduate Studies International Admissions page.

 Additional requirements for Admitted International Students: